Skip to main content

 Difference Between Caput Succedaneum and Cephalohematoma

-Understanding the distinction between cephalohematoma and caput succedaneum is crucial when weighing your legal options.
+Understanding the difference between cephalohematoma and caput succedaneum is essential when considering legal options.

 Caput Succedaneum